Learn the skills to become a leader

 in the emerging field of Energy Systems

 Engineers in demand by industry today possess a broad mix of math and science tools coupled with professional skills in communication, teamwork, and a “big picture” understanding of project management.
 Private firms, public agencies, and laboratories working toward modern energy solutions deal with multiple aspects of energy systems that require a firm understanding of these concepts, as well as an ability to communicate with colleagues working across traditional disciplinary lines.
 This professionally-oriented master’s degree is housed in the Department of Nuclear, Plasma & Radiological Engineering under the academic supervision of the Energy and Sustainability Engineering (EaSE) Council.
-Students pursuing the Master of Engineering in Energy Systems enjoy additional services and programming provided by the Center for Professional and Executive Training and Education.

 The Master of Engineering in Engineering with concentration in Energy Systems degree from Illinois provides a broad interdisciplinary education in energy systems for a variety of professional career-track students.

 - Earn a Professional Master’s Degree (non-thesis) in 1 year or 3 semesters.